riskframe/ai-rmm/framework/govern-4.3.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Govern 4.3
-## Govern 4.3: Organizational practices are in place to enable AI testing, identification of incidents, and information sharing.
+> Organizational practices are in place to enable AI testing, identification of incidents, and information sharing. [@playbook]

 ### Govern 4.3.1.
 Establish a Comprehensive Testing Strategy.